genivia-inc/PC1403-Music-Routines/osaka2/pc-1350/readme.md

 the `play.bas` bootloader via SIO and `RUN` it to save the code.  `CALL 24808` after `RUN`.

+For best sound quality, use the cassette interface output to attach a speaker, e.g. a pair of inexpensive desktop PC speakers will do.

 PORTING TO OTHER SHARP PC
 -------------------------